maproulette/docs/_documentation/teams/01-teams.md

 that team.
 Images awaiting review show as **Awaiting review**, and can be withdrawn by whoever requested them or by a team admin.

-> Adding a team to a project — so that project permissions flow to every team
-> member — is not available in the current frontend.
-See [Projects and Project
-> Managers](/documentation/projects-and-project-managers/).
-{: .legacy}